United States Regiments & Batteries > New York < 57th New York Infantry Regiment

 “Zook’s Voltigeurs”

-The 57th New York Volunteer Infantry Regiment lost 8 officers and 95 enlisted men killed or mortally wounded and 1 officer and 90 enlisted men to disease during the Civil War.
+The 57th New York Infantry Regiment lost 8 officers and 95 enlisted men killed or mortally wounded and 1 officer and 90 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg

 1861